Stuycs-K/finalproject-09-buchanan-ian-chen-tony-kogi-filippos/DEVLOG-Filippos.md

 ### 2025-05-22 - wrote interpreter for 'let'
 Looked over some code that Tony had written, and spent time to understand how the interpreter would work.
 I only had difficult understanding the dictionary structure.

+### 2025-05-23 - finished let
+found problems with my earlier version, and the find_word() function.
+Fixed that qwith ian.